We exist to keep alive the memory of 77 Squadron Royal Air Force, all who served in it and especially those killed in action.

 Australian Archivist: Lesley Gent

-You can contact us by email: info@77squadron.org.uk and on the contact page.
+You can contact us by email: info@77squadron.org.uk

-Also on the website is the collection of the Operational Record Books (ORBs) of 77 Squadron from Sep 1939 until Dec 1945.
+Operational Record Books (ORBs) of 77 Squadron from Sep 1939 until Dec 1945.
 Included in these records are the monthly RAF Form 540 – Summary of Events (a daily diary of events at the Sqn), RAF Form 541 – Detail of Work Carried Out (a record of what aircraft and personnel took part in Operations) as well as various appendices with supplementary information including Ops Orders, bomb camera pictures etc. The ORB copies are of various levels of quality based on the available content from National Archives.
 Feel free to download and use the information for non-commercial uses as you see fit in order to research family members or those connected to 77 Squadron.
 Our grateful thanks go to Michael J. Anglin for this tremendous work.

 WEBSITE NAVIGATION: To read the squadron history, go to the History tab below the flags at the top of any page (not on the picture or on the graphics on this home page).
 From there you can go to different sections of our history.
 Enjoy reading!.